 Egar also didn’t show much interest in meeting with the subjects and understanding the problems of the kingdom.
 “Let us appoint wise men who would take care of them father, our prime minister is an intelligent man, he will solve the problems, why should I be bothered with these?”, he remarked.

-“If you do not understand your people and empathize with their problems, what kind of King you will be?”, the King replied angrily.
+“If you do not understand your people and empathize with their problems, what kind of King you will be?”, the King thumped his fist on the table.
 “But these are stupid distractions to me.
 I would like to be free.
 I would like to be the best warrior there ever was and for that I need to train harder and do nothing else”, Egar would argue.
 “Then you would have earned your place as a soldier in the army, a great one no doubt, but no more than that”, the King replied.
 The prince didn’t much care as he knew that his father will never let him be a solider, he was to be the future king of Stilland.

 Egar yearned for freedom from the impositions of the palace.
 Most of the responsibilities and obligations did not make sense to him.
 He believed in his sword and his bow and nothing else.
 On the other hand, the King was very worried.
 He was getting old and it will be soon time to announce his successor.
 His son was not ready and he knew that silently, the royal staff and the people of Stilland also dreaded the moment of his son being announced as the future King.
 He had to do something very quickly.